ifbalta/Pizza-Store/README.md

 blooming-caverns-1952.herokuapp.com)

-Database is called pizzastore and will has two collections : ordercollection and employee.
+Database is called pizzastore and will has two collections : orders and employee.

 ## Pricing
 All pizzas are $5 for small, $7 for medium, and $10 for large.